slate2b/DQN_Cartpole/README.md

 # DQN_Cartpole
-Deep Q Network Solution to the Cartpole Problem written in Jupyter Notebook.
-Thoroughly commented for anyone relatively new to machine learning.
+Deep Q Network Solution to the Cartpole Problem written in Jupyter Notebook using the Keras library, OpenAI's Gym, and TensorFlow on the backend.
+The code is thoroughly commented in attempt to improve readability for anyone relatively new to machine learning.

 # The Neural Network Model
 self.model = Sequential()